Asma Mamdot

 Asma Mamdot is a Pakistani politician who was a member of the National Assembly of Pakistan from June 2013 to May 2018.

 Early life and education

 She was born in Lahore into the Nawab family of the Mamdots, who were ethnic Kheshgi Afghans.
 She is a medical doctor by profession and completed her MBBS from King Edward Medical University.

 Political career

 She was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (F) (PML-F) on a reserved seat for women in the 2008 Pakistani general election.

 In February 2013, she joined Pakistan Peoples Party and only a month later joined Pakistan Muslim League (N) (PML-N).

 She was elected to the National Assembly of Pakistan as a candidate of PML-N on a reserved seat for women from Punjab in the 2013 Pakistani general election.

 Family

 She belongs from notable political family of Mamdots and Legharis.
-She is granddaughter of Shahnawaz Khan Mamdot.
+She is a granddaughter of Shahnawaz Khan Mamdot.